lixinlong1998/CoSfM/README.md

 ![image](https://github.com/lixinlong1998/CoSfM/assets/73974003/50e69665-5896-4140-9630-a3a19e36b490)

 # Contact us
 Welcome to the UAV Photogrammetry Co-registration Technology WeChat Group.
-Any questions related to CFTM or drone photogrammetry can be freely discussed here.
+Any questions related to CFTM or photogrammetry can be freely discussed here.
 Please feel free to contact us at any time.

 <img src="https://github.com/user-attachments/assets/7651174a-8c5b-4859-98b4-eb4a26960332" width="30%">